planetfederal/GeoGig/doc/manpages/source/show.rst

 Displays a description of the passed reference.
 The reference can be a feature, a tree, or a commit.
 In the case of a tree, the default feature type is described along with some other characteristics of the tree.

-To get a machine-readable description of an element in a geogit repository, the ``cat`` command can be used instead
+To get a machine-readable description of an element in a geogig repository, the ``cat`` command can be used instead

 The reference can be a SHA-1, a full refspec, or just a path.
 If a path is used, it's assumed to refer to an element in the working head.